 What constitutes a fun car to drive?
 Is it lots of power?
 Is it lots of speed?
 Is it great ability in the corners?
 Or is it simply a vehicle’s ability to put a smile on its driver’s face, more often than not?
 We think it’s the latter, which means that driving fun can come in lots of different forms – electric cars, SUVs, open-tops, hot hatches and more; it’s not just about unaffordable, hyper-rare machines with exotic badges on their noses.

-So here, in no particular order, is our list of 10 of the most fun cars to drive in 2021, across a variety of body types and forms of motive power.
+So here, in no particular order, is our list of 10 of the most fun cars to drive, across a variety of body types and forms of motive power.

 1. Mazda MX-5